 Macroinvertebrates include the caddisflies, mayflies, stoneflies, worms and snails that live in rivers.
 They are an important food source for fish and birds and sensitive to the combination of nutrients, sediment and habitat.
 Due to this sensitivity, they are considered to be a good representation of overall water quality and ecosystem health.
 The different macroinvertebrates present can be identified and then converted to a score called the MCI.

 A higher MCI score generally indicates a healthier stream.
 Generally, MCI scores range from >150 (very good water quality) to as low as 20 (very poor water quality).

-Results for this catchment are (LAWA October 2021):
+The MCI scores for Mid Aparima Catchment are (LAWA October 2021):